syncfusion-content/reactjs-docs/ReactJS/Scroller/Getting-Started.md

 ---
 layout: post
 title: getting-started
-description: getting started for Scroller
+description: Getting started for Scroller
-platform: reactjs
+platform: ReactJS
 control: Scroller
 documentation: ug
 ---

 # Getting Started

-This section helps to get started of the Scroller component in a React application
+This section helps to get started of the Scroller component in a ReactJS application

 ## Create a Scroller

-Refer the common React Getting Started Documentation to create an application and add necessary scripts and styles for rendering our ReactJS components.
+Refer the common ReactJS Getting Started Documentation to create an application and add necessary scripts and styles for rendering our ReactJS components.

-Create a JSX file and use &lt;EJ.Scroller&gt; syntax to render React Scroller component.
+Create a JSX file and use &lt;EJ.Scroller&gt; syntax to render ReactJS Scroller component.
 Add required properties to &lt;EJ.Scroller&gt; tag element.

 {% highlight html %}